MLGlobalHealth/PinA/README.md

 "National, regional, and global trends in insufficient physical activity among adults from 2000 to 2022: a pooled analysis of 507 population-based surveys with 5·7 million participants"

-by Tessa Strain, Seth Flaxman, Regina Guthold, Elizaveta Semenova, Melanie Cowan, Leanne M Riley, Fiona C Bull, Gretchen A Stevens, and the Country Data Author Group,  avilable at [here](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(24)00150-5/fulltext).
+by Tessa Strain, Seth Flaxman, Regina Guthold, Elizaveta Semenova, Melanie Cowan, Leanne M Riley, Fiona C Bull, Gretchen A Stevens, and the Country Data Author Group,

+avilable at this [link](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(24)00150-5/fulltext).

 ## Folder Structure